aws/sagemaker-training-toolkit/README.md

 The complete list of hyperparameters is available [here](https://github.com/aws/sagemaker-training-toolkit/blob/v2.4.4/src/sagemaker_training/_params.py).

-### Reading additional information from the container
+### Read additional information using environment variables

 Very often, an entry point needs additional information from the container that is not available in `hyperparameters`.
-SageMaker Containers writes this information as **environment variables** that are available inside the script.
+SageMaker Training Toolkit writes this information as **environment variables** that are available inside the script.
 For example, the training job below includes the channels **training** and **testing**:

 ``` python